sabreen-h/My-store/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+##  APIs

+I use fake APIs from https://fakestoreapi.com/docs

+## style

+I use Angular material and bootstrap.